Collateral vs. Non-Collateral Loans: What You Need to Know

 Risk to borrower

-Asset may be seized if defaulted
+Asset may be seized on default

-No asset risk, but credit score suffers
+No asset risk but credit score takes a hit

 Interest rate